Harry Pierpont: South Marion State Bank, Marion, Indiana, November 26, 1924

-Initial reports indicated that based on the description of the bandits, they were believed to be the same gang who had robbed the Farmers National Bank at Converse, Indiana the week before.
+Initial reports indicated that based on the description of the bandits, they were believed to be the same gang who had robbed the Farmers National Bank at Converse, Indiana, the week before.
 Sheriff Renbarger speculated the robbers might be from South Bend, Terre Haute, Chicago, or Logansport.

 Citizens State Bank, Noblesville, Indiana, December 16, 1924

 Just before closing time on December 16, 1924, the men made an unsuccessful attempt to rob the Citizens State Bank.
 The bandits' car drove up to the side of the bank, and six men leaped to the sidewalk and ran into the building, brandishing revolvers.

 While three robbers rushed to the rear of the bank to cover officials, the other three ordered several customers and the cashier to hold up their hands.
 The leader of the bandits repeatedly cautioned his associates to listen for an alarm.
-With a revolver near his head, bank President Dunn touched a button on the floor, which set off the burglar alarm.
+With a revolver near his head, bank president Dunn touched a button on the floor, which set off the burglar alarm.
 The bandits immediately ran out the door and sped away with nothing for their effort.
 The bandits raced north in a Cadillac bearing Indiana license plate 11829.

 Shelby Hardware Store, Lebanon, Indiana, December 22, 1924

-On December 22, 1924, the John D. Shelby Hardware Store of Lebanon, Indiana was robbed of two rifles, two double-barreled shotguns, a hammerless double-barreled shot gun, two single-shot rifles, a Marlin repeating rifle, two Remington repeating rifles, eight pocket knives, a six-inch barreled pistol, a German .32 automatic revolver, about fifty boxes of ammunition, four flashlights, several batteries, and other articles.
+On December 22, 1924, the John D. Shelby Hardware Store of Lebanon, Indiana, was robbed of two rifles, two double-barreled shotguns, a hammerless double-barreled shot gun, two single-shot rifles, a Marlin repeating rifle, two Remington repeating rifles, eight pocket knives, a six-inch barreled pistol, a German .32 automatic revolver, about fifty boxes of ammunition, four flashlights, several batteries, and other articles.

-Boone County, Indiana Sheriff Joe C. Cain notified Grant County, Indiana Sheriff Renbarger of the list of items stolen from the Lebanon store and stated that the robbers were driving a Moon sedan with the license 443-554, which was stolen from Indianapolis the night of the Lebanon robbery.
-The automobile belonged to George W. Killinger, Jr. of 1922 North Pennsylvania street in Indianapolis and had been reported stolen on December 22.
+Boone County Sheriff Joe C. Cain notified Grant County Sheriff Renbarger of the list of items stolen from the Lebanon store and stated that the robbers were driving a Moon sedan with the license 443-554 that was stolen from Indianapolis the night of the Lebanon robbery.
+The automobile belonged to George W. Killinger Jr. of 1922 North Pennsylvania street.